 I have been thinking of creating my own blog for a little while now.
 My first step is figuring out what I need for a platform.
 The 2 big names out there are Blogger and Typepad.

-Blogger is free, but Typepad charges a monthly or yearly fee.
+Blogger is free, but Typepad charges a

 I have found a bunch of blog entries comparing the two, but none recent.
 I have opened an account at Blogger Authority, where I have started a thread asking just that.

 What would I talk about you ask?
 I have compiled a list of topics that I want to talk about:

 - Personal finance and money in general